BertrandHedelin/Skini/README.md

 1) install the last version of node.js
 2) npm install

 Skini can use Ableton Link.
-According to your system the installation of Ableton link may need a C++ compilator.
+According to your system the installation of Ableton link may need a C++ compiler.

 The documentation in english is not up to date.
 In French it is OK.